 Also Ezekiel 39 never directly refers to Magog as being part of the invasion, it says that when the invaders are destroyed he'll also send fire on Magog and "them that dwell carelessly in the Isles".
 39 also never mentions Persia, Cush, Phut, Gomer and Togarmah, Tarshish or Sheba and Dedan.

-Revelation 20 also gets mistakenly claimed to have all nations involved.
+Revelation 20 gets mistakenly claimed to have all nations involved.
 It's just Nations in the four Corners, Ezekiel 38's alliance represents all four corners, Phut in the West, Cush in the South, Persia in the East, and Gog, Gomer and Togarmah are associated with the north.

 Meshech and Tubal can both be associated with ancient Uratu, in modern Kurdistan, near where the Assyrians took the Northern Tribes they deported, and where the Kingdom of Adiabene emerged in the first century.
 Uratu also had four ancient Kings named Rusa.
 So maybe "Prince of Rosh, Meshech and Tubal", should instead be "Prince Rosh of Meshech and Tubal"?
 But also one of these Rusas had a location named after him, Rusahinili.
+There is also a Rosh of the tribe of Benjamin mentioned in Genesis.

 This article unlike others seeking to identify a Gog invasion with Armageddon, insists Gog can't be The Beast since The Beast is cast into the Lake of Fire, and not killed or buried.
 Indeed, it may instead be that Gog is one of the Kings of The East, along with Rosh.
 But maybe there are other ways to look at it, who knows.